See the results of our 2022 Personal Finance Study!

 No. 6: Get your phone in on the action

 There’s something to be said for the lost art of manually clipping coupons from those pamphlets that appear on your front stoop or in your mailbox.
 But we also have technology your grandmother’s coupon drawer could only dream about.
 Consider checking out some savings apps so you can get the best prices on all of your Turkey Day provisions.
-Here are some other general tips for saving money on groceries.

 No. 7: Recipe for success